Best Pintxos in San Sebastian: 8 Spots You Need to Try

 Gerald’s Bar

 We have to confess: the name Gerald’s Bar doesn’t exactly scream “authentic Basque pintxos.”
-In fact, Gerald’s Bar was born in Melbourne, Australia and then made the leap over to San Sebastian’s Gros neighborhood.
-Gerland, who hails from England, first opened his bar as a pop-up in Old Town in 2013 before settling here in Gros two years later.
+In fact, Gerald’s Bar originated in Melbourne, Australia and then made the leap to Spain.
+Gerald´s first opened in 2013, in San Sebastian as a pop-up in the Old Town, before settling in the Gros neighborhood two years later.

 A person dipping their fork into a steak tartar with an egg over easy on top.